 Show All Answers

-Coloradans 16 years and older can get a COVID-19 vaccine.
+Coloradans 12 years and older can get a COVID-19 vaccine.
+The Pfizer vaccine is available for people who are age 12 and older, The Moderna and Johnson & Johnson vaccines are available for those who are 18 or older.
 Find a vaccine provider near you at www.tchd.org/COVIDvaccine

 You may experience mild to moderate side effects after receiving the vaccine.
 Side effects typically go away on their own after a few days.
 The most commonly reported side effects are:

 Different people may experience different side effects, even if they receive the same vaccine.

 The process of building immunity can cause symptoms.
 These symptoms are normal and show that your body’s immune system is responding to a vaccine.
 Other routine vaccines, like the flu vaccine, have similar side effects.

 If you experience discomfort after the first dose of the vaccine, it is very important that you still receive the second dose a few weeks later for full protection.

 For in-depth information about the side effects of the vaccines, see the CDC’s report on the Pfizer vaccine and the Moderna vaccine.